bbondy/khan-academy-fxos/README.md

 ## Branches

 There are 2 main branches.
 One with AMD module loading (requirejs) and one for CommonJS (using browserify) .
-I'm unsure which will survive yet.
+Master is based on the browserify version but is not currently stable yet.

 ## Contribute